Rob Franklin: Malia Obama’s Rumored Boyfriend Looks A Lot Like Her Dad

 Rob Franklin might be Malia Obama’s new boyfriend, but some outlets think the Stanford graduate looks a lot like another man in her life — her dad, former President Barack Obama.

-The former First Daughter has moved to New York City where she has taken on a full-time internship with one of the movie industry’s biggest firms, and was recently spotted with a Stanford graduate named Rob Franklin.
+The former first daughter has moved to New York City where she has taken on a full-time internship with one of the movie industry’s biggest firms and was recently spotted with a Stanford graduate named Rob Franklin.
 They were seen walking together, with Franklin wearing what appeared to be a bathrobe.

 There are rumors that the 18-year-old Malia is dating Franklin, though TMZ reported that they may just be friends.